sagr612/outfitify/README.md

 Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to use the app.

+**To run**
+Open 2 terminals one in outfitfy run npm run dev other one in frontend run npm start

 **Essential Variables**
 PORT = 4000